donald-mack/mayor/README.md

 this.
 If Canada could have a Conservative Party that mirrored that of the American GOP it could ride on any rhetoric that suited it.
 American media is designed to sell ideas and points of view to people.
-Ten years ago the Candian Alliance was created in a merger of the Reform and Progressive Conservatives.
+Ten years ago the Canadian Alliance was created in a merger of the Reform and Progressive Conservatives.
 Ever since then it has been a war between liberal and conservative ideals.
 This process is destroying Canadian values and we have become irrational in our opposition to each other.

 # Amalgamation destroyed the spirit of Toronto

-Once upon a time people of Etobikoke told the GTA that they were from Etobikoke and the rest of world that they were from Toronto.
+Once upon a time the people of Etobikoke told the GTA that they were from Etobikoke and the rest of world that they were from Toronto.
 Guess what, they still do.
 No one in Toronto wanted amalgamation.
 The conservative party had the authority to hand the raw deal and they took no prisoners in getting it carried out.
 They